-The public sector digitalizes with the speed of a bullet train – how to keep up with the usability requirements from both consumers and legislation?
+How to keep up with the public sector’s usability requirements from both consumers and legislation?

-The quality demands for public sector’s digital services are high, with regulations and laws changing weekly.
+The public sector digitalizes with the speed of a bullet train: the quality demands for public sector’s digital services are high, with regulations and laws changing weekly.
 Is it even worth trying to keep up with the intense pace?

 The COVID-19 pandemic triggered an endless race of creating new digital service channels quickly.
 Many public entities received entirely new responsibilities with minimal warning, and software, information, and communication organizations worked tirelessly.